Limit theorems for the total scalar curvature: Abstract

 \section{Abstract}

-In this paper, we give some $W^{1,p}$ limit theorems for the total scalar curvature.
-More precisely, we show that the lower bound of the total scalar curvatures on a closed manifold is preserved under the $W^{1, p}$ convergence of the Riemannian metrics for sufficiently large $p$ provided that each scalar curvature is nonnegative.
-We also give a similar type of theorem for a sequence of metrics that converges to a metric only in the $C^{0}$ sense under some additional assumptions.
-Moreover, we give some counterexamples to this theorem on the Euclidean space.
+{ We study some preservation phenomena for lower bound of total scalar curvatures on a smooth manifold.
+In particular, we prove that the lower bound of the weighted total scalar curvature (which is known as Perelman's $\mathcal{F}$-functional) on a closed $n$-manifold is preserved under the $W^{1, p}~(p > n^{2}/2)$-convergence of Riemannian metrics and uniformly $C^{0}$-convergence of potential functions, provided that each scalar curvature is nonnegative.
+In the proof, we used a certain stability of the Ricci flow and the heat flow with the Ricci flow background.
+We also give some examples that may provide clues to identify the weakest topology for such a preservation phenomenon of the lower bound.}